AlexanderGW/jwsa/README.md

 <https://gailey-white.com/jenkins-web-scripts-by-alex>

 ### Script limitations
-These scripts expect a partial pre-exisiting environment setup (databases, and populated `.env` files).
+These scripts expect a partial pre-exisiting environment setup.

+The scripts will fall-back to sourcing the database on local or destination, named `$PROJECT_NAME`

+The .env files will be generated based on the information available at the time.
+Some values will default  to `$PROJECT_NAME`

 ### Caveat
 Completely removing a Composer CMS dependency (such as a Drupal module) will require an initial deployment